-Fu is especially good in miso soup.
-It may be broken or cut into small pieces and added dry to the soup.
-For an "instant" miso soup, simply bring a small piece of Miotku Hidaka Kombu, spring water, and several bite-sized pieces of Mitoku Fu to a simmer.
+Shonai Fu is especially good in miso soup.
+It may be broken or cut into small pieces or strips and added dry to the soup.
+For an "instant" miso soup, simply bring a small piece of Mitoku Kombu, spring water, and several bite-sized pieces of Shonai Fu to a simmer.
 Remove the kombu, simmer the fu 1-2 minutes, then season to taste with your favorite Mitoku miso.
 Garnish with slivered green onion, if desired.

 Squash "Pie" with Sweet and Savory Onion Topping

 1 large butternut squash, peeled, seeded, and cut into bite-sized chunks

 1/2 teaspoon ginger juice or 1 teaspoon Mitoku Ginger Powder

 1 teaspoon Sesame oil

 pinch Masu 100% Sea Water Salt